-MyLEDLightingGuide supplies seaport, shipping port, and all related lighting fixtures to illuminate your ports.
+MyLEDLightingGuide supplies seaport, shipping port, and all related fixtures to light up your ports.
 Reduce energy usage by 75% and increase safety.

-Seaports and container ship facilities use large poles of multiple high power lights to provide general flood and area lighting throughout the port facility.
-Port lights use to require large amounts of power to operate, but it's been reduced by 75% with LED Port Lighting Options from MyLEDLightingGuide, and even more when controls are used.
+Seaports and container ship facilities use high power lights to provide flood and area lighting throughout.
+Port lights use to need large amounts of power to operate.
+LED Port Lighting Options from MyLEDLightingGuide reduces usage by 75%, more using controls.